 However, the hormone levels in birth control were not designed to deal with the constantly fluctuating hormone levels of a woman over 40 (or 45).
 Read on for why that could be complicated.

-2. The hormone levels in the pill can be rather high, which could push estrogen dominance.
+2. The hormone levels in the pill could push estrogen dominance.

-Consequently, the hormone levels in the Pill could create an overabundance of estrogen in the body depending on your journey and where you’re at.
+The levels of hormones in the Pill can create an overabundance of estrogen in the body.
 This is not necessary and sometimes is linked to a host of other possible health concerns.

 3. Perimenopausal hormones (even before you know it's perimenopause) are in flux.

 Typically, progesterone drops first, then estrogen, with fluctuations in between.
 This is very different from the way your hormones were produced in your most fertile years.
-The Pill’s levels may react very differently with your body than they did a few years ago, and not result in things getting “better” just different.
+The Pill’s levels may react very differently with your body than they did a few years ago when you were in peak fertility.